ndipatri/RoboGaggia/README.md

 'state, measuredWeight, measuredPressure, dutyCycle, flowRate, tempC'

+Telemetry is only posted during the PREINFUSION and BREWING states.

-The 'preInfusion' state indicates the beginning of a new brew cycle.
+The PREINFUSION state indicates the beginning of a new brew cycle.
 The target pressure is 1 bar during preInfusion and it lasts until 2 grams has been extracted.
 This is to saturate the puck so it accepts higher pressures better without tunneling.

-The 'brewing' state indicates active brewing.
-A new telemetry value is posted every 500ms.
+The BREWING state indicates active brewing.
+A new telemetry value is posted every 1200ms.
+If you post more often than this, Adafruit.IO will block the account for overusage.

 You can visit my [RoboGaggiaAndroid](https://github.com/ndipatri/RoboGaggiaAndroid) GitHub repository to download an Android app that presents this realtime Telemetry as your shot is being extracted!